MicrosoftDocs/dynamics-365-ai/ai-docs/sales/action-cards-reference.md

 The following cards are available under **Insights**.

 >[!NOTE]
+>- The standard insight card types are available to you with Sales Enterprise license.
+>- The premium insight card types are available to you with Sales Insights license.
-> Premium insight card types require a Sales Insights or Sales Navigator license.
+>- The premium insight card types that get data from LinkedIn requires Sales Navigator license.

 <style type="text/css">
 .tg td{width:40%;padding:10px 5px;border-style:None;border-width:1px;overflow:hidden;word-break:normal;}